-Aspen Dental Celebrates Largest Ever VIBE Experience for New Dentists
+Aspen Dental® Celebrates Largest Ever VIBE Experience for New Dentists

 For more information about Aspen Dental career opportunities, please visit: careers.aspendental.com.

-ABOUT ASPEN DENTAL
+ABOUT ASPEN DENTAL®

-Aspen Dental was founded in 1998 in New York by Bob Fontana with a simple goal in mind: to break down the barriers that doctors and patients face when it comes to dental care.
+Aspen Dental® was founded in 1998 in New York by Bob Fontana with a simple goal in mind: to break down the barriers that doctors and patients face when it comes to dental care.
 Today, more than 20 years later, with nearly 1,000 Aspen Dental locations nationwide, the mission of the company remains the same – to bring better care to more people.
 Aspen Dental is the largest group of branded dental offices in the world.
 For more information, visit aspendental.com, and follow us on Facebook, Twitter, and LinkedIn.

-ABOUT TAG - THE ASPEN GROUP
+ABOUT TAG - THE ASPEN GROUPSM

 SOURCE Aspen Dental®